abiola2000abd/Project4/Project4.md

 ![ser-run](./images/server-runing.png)

 The server is now up and running, we can connect it via port 3300.
-You can launch a separate Putty or SSH console to test what curl command returns locally.
+We can launch a separate Putty or SSH console to test what curl command returns locally.

 curl -s http://localhost:3300

 It shall return an HTML page, it is hardly readable in the CLI, but we can also try and access it from the Internet.

-For this – you need to open TCP port 3300 in your AWS Web Console for your EC2 Instance.
+For this to work – We need to open TCP port 3300 in your AWS Web Console for your EC2 Instance.

 ![aws](./images/port3300.png)

-Using our Public IP Address
+We then use our Public IP Address

  http://18.170.88.69:3300

 ![uotput](./images/final%20output.png)